Vatican probes alleged abuse negligence by Polish cardinal

 The State Commission for Pedophilia said it has written to the Vatican asking to be allowed to see its documents related to Poland, because Poland’s church wasn’t cooperating.

-Dziwisz, 82, was personal secretary to much-loved Polish-born Pope St. John Paul II in 1978-2005, and after the pope’s death was appointed the archbishop of Krakow, in southern Poland.
+Dziwisz, 82, was personal secretary and confidant to much-loved Polish-born Pope St. John Paul II in 1978-2005, and after the pope’s death was appointed the archbishop of Krakow, in southern Poland, where he had served as secretary to Cardinal Karol Wojtyla, the future pope, before they moved to the Vatican.